s-c-p/request-to-icici-uhrjksb493/publish.md

  2. request amicable terms and moratorium period

+I am not in the best cognitive/psychological condition, so please pardon the poor presentation.

 ## 2. Why this is sent {#1-the-why}

 This is to ease your (as in the bank's) uneasiness, and bring clarity to the table from my end.
+I do not know who to contact, and don't wanna disturb the MD, so I am contacting you.

 I apologize for being so late in sending this writeup.
 I've been trying, but the greatest reasons of delay were